-Emily Hawke awoke suddenly, shaken from the visions which haunted her dreams.
-Strings of perspiration-dampened, dark hair clung to her cheeks and brow.
+Emily Hawke bolted upright in her bedroll, shaken from the visions that haunted her dreams.
+Damp strings of dark hair clung to her cheeks and brow.
 It had been a little more than six months since she and her companions fled Kirkwall, yet the recollections of that decisive day still lingered fresh in her mind.
 A loud, raspy croup broke the silence.

 “Another nightmare?”
 Fenris croaked from the opposite side of the flame.

 “Fenris, you should be resting.
 How will you ever recover if you don’t?” she asked with concern.

 The white-haired elf heaved a resounding sigh before succumbing to another bout of coughing.
 Emily promptly uncorked her waterskin and held it while Fenris drank.

 “I will be fine, Hawke” he assured her.

 It was a lie, of course, his feeble attempt to allay Emily’s fear.
 She loved him for the effort, but she wasn’t blind to how quickly his condition was deteriorating.
 She replaced the cork then deposited the skin next to her right leg.

 “You shouldn’t be up.
 You need your rest.”